Monkeys and apes

 The number of species in this genus has been growing steadily in later years to 23, as two new species have recently been described, the Arunachal macaque (M. munzala) in north-eastern India in 2004, and white-cheeked macaque (M. leucogenys) in south-eastern Tibet in 2015.

 The generic name stems from the word makaku, plural of kaku, a West African Bantu name for a species of mangabey.
 In Portuguese, makaku became macaco, and in French macaque, the latter adopted by the British.
-In 1798, French taxonomist Bernard Germain de Lacépède (1756-1825) applied this word of African origin, in the form Macaca, to an almost exclusively Asian group of monkeys, presumably because he was familiar with the Barbary macaque (Macaca sylvanus) – the only species of the group outside Asia, living in north-western Africa and on the Rock of Gibraltar, southern Spain.
-(Source: itre.cis.upenn.edu/~myl/languagelog/archives/003458.html)
+In 1798, French taxonomist Bernard Germain de Lacépède (1756-1825) applied this word, in the form Macaca, to the Barbary macaque (M. sylvanus, below) – the only species of the group living outside Asia, found in the Atlas Mountains of north-western Africa, with a feral population on the Rock of Gibraltar, southern Spain.

 Macaca assamensis Assamese macaque